Decades of Experience Handling Mesothelioma Cases

 Provide legal services on a contingency basis.
 As mentioned above, mesothelioma treatments are costly.
 When you are dealing with high medical bills, you may be worried about affording your legal fees.
 The good news is that most mesothelioma lawyers work on a contingency basis.
 This means that they do not get paid unless their clients win their cases.
 As such, you do not have to worry about owing your lawyer money upfront.

 Mesothelioma Law Infographic

 A mesothelioma case results in settlements of hundreds of thousands of dollars, or even millions of dollars.
-Finding out what you are entitled to receive as far as damages go is crucial, so have a lawyer you can trust to do the calculations for you.
-They will review all of your financial records, medical treatment records, and other important documents to obtain a clear picture of what amount you should be pursuing.
+Finding out what you are entitled to receive as far as damages go is crucial, you can trust Brown Kiely, LLP to do the calculations for you.
+Brown Kiely, LLP will review all of your financial records, medical treatment records, and other important documents to obtain a clear picture of what amount you should be pursuing.

 Mistakes in Your Paperwork

 Filling out legal forms can not just take a long time, but it can be easy to make simple mistakes.
 Whenever you are filling out paperwork for a legal claim, have a Brown Kiely, LLP review your forms so that they can evaluate them for any errors.
 Failing to provide important information or making mistakes on your claim can result in your case being delayed or getting thrown out.